golang-leipzig/golang-leipzig.github.io/content/posts/meetup-43-wrapup.md

 * another, albeit much bigger library is [temporal](https://temporal.io/), which has a [go](https://learn.temporal.io/getting_started/go/) client as well
 * contracts has been tried in various places in software systems, e.g. [design by contract](https://en.wikipedia.org/wiki/Design_by_contract), or [PACT](https://docs.pact.io/) for REST testing
 * GraphQL is a nice alternative to representional state transfer (REST); libraries: [gqlgen](https://gqlgen.com/getting-started/) for servers, [gqlgenc](https://github.com/Yamashou/gqlgenc) for clients
-* Rob Pike on state machines, 12 years ago: [Lexical Scanning in Go - Rob Pike](https://youtu.be/HxaD_trXwRE?si=XglTXQVx7VpK8cVO&t=754), [What is a state?](https://youtu.be/HxaD_trXwRE?si=wIGRoDxp78G8eXn4&t=825)
+* Rob Pike on state machines, 12 years ago: [Lexical Scanning in Go - Rob Pike](https://youtu.be/HxaD_trXwRE), [What is a state?](https://youtu.be/HxaD_trXwRE?si=wIGRoDxp78G8eXn4&t=825)

 ## Monads

 A finite state machine consists of states and state *transistions*;
 implementationwise, a state may be *any* type, but at the same type we would benefit from marking a type as a state, hence unifying different actions under a single type.
-An variant type could be a solution, but [Go does not support variant types](https://go.dev/doc/faq#variant_types) (but interfaces and type switches allow for some unification).
+A [variant type](https://www.cs.cornell.edu/courses/cs3110/2013sp/lectures/lec04-types/lec04.html) could be a solution, but [Go does not support variant types](https://go.dev/doc/faq#variant_types) (but interfaces and type switches allow for some unification).